Pancreatic Cancer (cont.)

 What is pancreatic cancer?

 Cancers that develop within the pancreas fall into two major categories: (1) cancers of the endocrine pancreas (the part that makes insulin and other hormones) are called "islet cell" or "pancreatic neuroendocrine" cancers and (2) cancers of the exocrine pancreas (the part that makes enzymes).
 Islet cell cancers are rare and typically grow slowly compared to exocrine pancreatic cancers.
 Islet cell tumors often release hormones into the bloodstream and are further characterized by the hormones they produce (insulin, glucagon, gastrin, and other hormones).
 Cancers of the exocrine pancreas develop from the cells that line the system of ducts that deliver enzymes to the small intestine and are commonly referred to as pancreatic adenocarcinomas.
-Adenocarcinoma of the pancreas comprises most of all pancreatic ductal cancers and is the subject of this review.
+Adenocarcinoma of the pancreas comprises most of all pancreatic ductal cancers and is the main subject of this review.

 Cells that line the ducts in the exocrine pancreas divide more rapidly than the tissues that surround them.
 For reasons that we do not understand, these cells can make a mistake when they copy their DNA as they are reproducing to replace other cells.
 In this manner, an abnormal cell can be made.
 When an abnormal ductal cell begins to divide in an unregulated way, a growth can form that is made up of abnormal looking and functioning cells.
 The abnormal changes that can be recognized under the microscope are called "dysplasia."
 Often, dysplastic cells can undergo additional genetic mistakes over time and become even more abnormal.
 If these dysplastic cells invade through the walls of the duct from which they arise into the surrounding tissue, the dysplasia has become a malignant tumor (cancer).

 What are pancreatic cancer causes and risk factors?